ResearchIT/isu_lims/README.md

 * clone this repo with `git clone --recursive`
 * open a shell, and cd into this directory
 * remove mysqlclient from requirements.txt
-* Remove settings using environment variables from settings.py (currently Auth/File Uploads), change SECRET_KEY, change database to SQLite
+* Remove settings using environment variables from settings.py (currently Auth/File Uploads/Logging), change SECRET_KEY, change database to SQLite, set DEBUG to true
 * install virtualenv: `pip3 install virtualenv`
 * `virtualenv env -p $(which python3)`
 * `source env/bin/activate`